Karthigai Deepam Festival 2024 at Arunachaleswarar Temple: A Glorious Celebration

 Conclusion

 The Karthigai Deepam festival at Arunachaleswarar Temple in Tiruvannamalai is a spiritually enriching and visually magnificent event.
 The festival is a spectacular spiritual experience that will leave a lasting impression.
-Make sure to plan your trip in advance, follow local customs, and immerse yourself in the divine celebrations of light and faith.
+Make sure to plan your trip, follow local customs, and immerse yourself in the divine celebrations of light and faith.

 Image source: livechennai.com